benmvp/slides/2018/reactalicante/react-perf.md

 </div>

 NOTES:
-- Even if you optimize the DOM with "windowing"
-- Copying the underlying large array or object data can be expsensive
+- Copying a large array or object can be expensive
   * We copy instead of mutating objects in order to keep things immutable
   * This is how `PureComponent` is able to work
   * If data changes it's a new object
   * But it comes at a cost
+- Here's a reducer for a dummy email app I use in my workshops
 - **ONE:** To delete an email we use `.filter()`
+  * Pretty cool algorithm
-  * Keep email as long as it does **not** match ID of payload
+  * Keep an email as long as it does **not** match ID of payload
   * As we learned earlier this makes a brand new shallow copy of array
   * If the array is huge, this takes time
-- **TWO:** To add an email to the beginning use spread operator
+- **TWO:** To add an email to the beginning of an array use spread operator
-  * This also makes a copy adding new to the beginning
+  * This also makes a copy and then adds new one to the beginning
   * Again if array is huge, this takes time
 - **THREE** to update an email we use `.map()`
   * This also makes a copy
-  * But for the matching email we use spread operator for objects
+  * But for the updating email we use spread operator for objects
   * This makes a copy of the object as well to add in new data
-  * If email has a lot of data or array is huge, takes time
+  * If email has a lot of data or emails list is huge, takes time

 /////
 <!-- .slide: data-background="url(../../img/react-perf/gene-devine-430971-unsplash-horse-racing.jpg) no-repeat center" data-background-size="cover" -->